Stamp Duty Calculator

 Staircasing Rules

-If you chose Option 1 (pay on share only), here's how staircasing SDLT works:
+If you chose Option 1 (pay in stages), here is how staircasing SDLT works:

 Staircasing and Additional SDLT

 Understanding when SDLT becomes due on staircasing transactions is crucial for financial planning.
-The rules differ significantly depending on your total ownership level.
+The regime under the pay-in-stages option has two distinct phases, split by the 80% line.

 Staircasing Example: Crossing the 80% Threshold